-^{} Pace Road is an All-Electronic Tolling interchange.
+\ Pace Road is an All-Electronic Tolling interchange.
 As such, TOLL-BY-RATES® rates apply.

-Historical traffic and toll revenue for the Polk Parkway is shown in Table 22.
-Similar to the Mainline, the increase in both traffic and toll revenue in FY 2012 is attributed to the early signs of slow recovery following the recession.
-In FY 2013, the facility experienced a decrease of 3.8 percent in traffic in part due to the resurfacing project reported by Turnpike management on the Polk Parkway between the Western Mainline Toll Plaza and I-4, between Mileposts 8 and 24, and the cash toll rate increase which resulted in an increase in toll revenue of almost 5 percent (no increase for SunPass® toll rates) that took place in late June 2012.
+Historical traffic and toll revenue for the Polk Parkway is shown in Table 20.
+In FY 2013, the facility also experienced a decrease of 3.8 percent in traffic in part due to the resurfacing project reported by Turnpike management on the Polk Parkway between the Western Mainline Toll Plaza and I-4, between Mileposts 8 and 24, and the cash toll rate increase which resulted in an increase in toll revenue of almost 5 percent (no increase for SunPass® toll rates) that took place in late June 2012.
 The continued improvement in the economy, the opening of several distribution centers clustered in the area, and the annual indexing of SunPass® toll rates contributed to both traffic and toll revenue increases in the recent years.
 In FY 2020, Polk Parkway traffic growth was consistent with previous years through February 2020, with an approximate growth of two percent for the period July 2019 through February 2020.
 Beginning in March 2020, traffic declined as a result of the COVID-19 pandemic.
-Accordingly, traffic declined over 25 percent for the four month period ended June 2020, heavily contributing to the overall decline in traffic of 7 percent.
+Accordingly, traffic declined over 25 percent for the four-month period ending June 2020, heavily contributing to the overall decline in traffic of 7.4 percent.
 Revenue declines were not as pronounced due to improvements in billing and collections during FY 2020.
 During the first month of FY 2021, traffic on Polk Parkway was down 11 percent compared to the previous year.
 Through the remainder of FY 2021, the traffic recovery continued along Polk Parkway, with overall FY 2021 traffic and revenue increasing by approximately four percent.
 This increase in traffic in FY 2021 is largely due to the many distribution centers along the corridor that continue to serve the expanded delivery services that began at the onset of the COVID-19 pandemic and through the recovery.
-Systemwide declines in FY 2020 and FY 2021 SunPass® participation were a result of changing new back office business rules, see Section 3.1.5 for a detailed explanation.
+In FY 2022, Polk Parkway traffic increased 12.9 percent and toll revenue increased 11.2 percent due to the continued recovery from the COVID-19 pandemic and freight distribution growth.
+Systemwide declines in SunPass® participation from FY 2020 to FY 2022 were a result of changing new back-office business rules, see Section 3.1.5 for a detailed explanation.